 North Carolina Teachers of Excellence for All Children (NC TEACH).
-By preparing lateral entry teachers for public schools, the program is helping with the state's teacher shortage.
-Funds are needed for two new key programs: (1) NC TEACH OnLine; and (2) Expanded Recruitment, Resources, and Support for Lateral Entry programs. (\$126,448 - \$103,448)
+NC TEACH is a rigorous alternative teacher preparation program designed to recruit, train, support, and retain mid-career professionals, as they become licensed teachers in North Carolina.
+By preparing these lateral entry teachers for public schools, the program is helping to close the growing shortages of teachers in the state.
+In five years the program produced close to 1,000 teachers, with a retention rate of almost 80 percent.
+Funds are needed for two new key programs: (1) NC TEACH OnLine; and (2) Expanded Recruitment, Resources, and Support for Lateral Entry.

 North Carolina Model Teacher Education Consortium.
 The consortium provides support services targeted at recruitment and retention for paraprofessionals matriculating through teacher education degree and licensure programs.
-Expansion funds for the consortium would provide additional face-to-face and internet-based courses each semester; provide a stipend of \$800 per month for teacher assistants and other paraprofessionals while they are unemployed during student teaching; and provide additional personnel to work directly with the teacher education candidates. (\$454,251 - \$454,251)
+Expansion funds for the consortium would provide additional face-to-face and internet-based courses each semester; provide a stipend of \$800 per month for teacher assistants and other paraprofessionals while they are unemployed during student teaching; and provide additional personnel to work directly with the teacher education candidates.